dewittpe/pkgstr-and-ci/00-slides/talk.md

 * What if there was no VC?

     - Say the code was shared via email, stored on a network drive?
 Dropbox?
       Google Docs?
-(The latter two have some form of VC but subversion of git would be preferable.)
+(The latter two have some form of VC but subversion or git would be preferable.)

     - Who would held responsible for resolving the issue?